ttotenberg-ld/react_qr_app/README.md

 ### Duplicating the repository and creating a GitHub Page
 1. Fork this repository
 1. Run `npm install` in your local root directory of the project
+    1. NOTE: Due to an [outstanding issue with Webpack and version 17+ of Node](https://stackoverflow.com/questions/69692842/error-message-error0308010cdigital-envelope-routinesunsupported), you must use Node version 16.X or below.
 1. In your GitHub repository, go to Settings > Pages and create a GitHub Page.
 Copy the URL of your GitHub Page, for use in the next section.

 ### Modifying variables for your own usage